snowch/bluemix-spark-examples/examples/README.md

 #### Postgres on compose

-- Push data to Postgres on compose (TODO)
+- Batch Push data to Postgres on compose (TODO)
-- Pull data from Postgres on compose (TODO)
+- Batch Pull data from Postgres on compose (TODO)
 - Streaming Push data to Postgres on Compose (TODO)
 - Streaming Pull data from Postgres on Compose (TODO)